 Flights resume after FAA briefly halts New York airport arrivals after coronavirus case

-The Federal Aviation Administration (FAA) said it temporarily halted flights arriving at New York City airports and Philadelphia on Saturday after a trainee at the New York Air Route Traffic Control Center tested positive for COVID-19.
+The Federal Aviation Administration (FAA) temporarily halted flights arriving at New York City airports and Philadelphia on Saturday after a trainee at the New York Air Route Traffic Control Center tested positive for COVID-19.
+The FAA lifted the order in the afternoon but some flights were still being delayed while flight management returned to normal.
+The positive test forced the FAA to close some air space sectors and reroute flights, the agency said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)